Suspended Sentence

 Frequently Asked Questions on Suspended Sentences

 A suspended sentence refers to the postponement of the execution of all or part of a punishment for a period of one to five years.
-It applies only to the discretionary crimes of degrees three through eight and is intended to rehabilitate offenders and reduce the prison population.
+It applies only to the discretionary crimes of degrees three through eight.
+It is intended to rehabilitate offenders and reduce the prison population.

 Conditions include the existence of mitigating factors such as the complainant's forgiveness, the accused's cooperation, remorse, compensation for damages, the absence of an effective criminal record, and the likelihood of rehabilitation.
 The judge must confirm these conditions in accordance with Articles 38 and 40 of the Islamic Penal Code.